khairulhasanmd/OpenBBTerminal/website/content/terminal/quickstart/installation.md

 ### A. Windows Installer

-Install the OpenBB Terminal on Windows (10 or greater):
+Install the Finance Analysis on Windows (10 or greater):

 #### 1. Download